AndreaGiardini/GitOps-workshop/docs/setup.md

 docker run --rm -v $(pwd)/argocd_deploy:/app/manifests k8s.gcr.io/kustomize/kustomize:v4.2.0 build manifests | kubectl apply -f -
 ```

+NOTE: If you are using a different operating system than linux you might have to adjust the command above

 ArgoCD is now being installed.
 You can follow the progress with:

 ```